-- We urge the Department of Agriculture and Markets to strongly enforce labeling and notification provisions for imitation dairy products and appropriate state funding should be provided to implement this directive. - 2.
-We support a prominent notice to consumers of imitation dairy product use in prepared foods. - We support separate displays of dairy products, imitation dairy products and nondairy items in supermarket display cases and in advertising flyers. - 4.
-We strongly support the use of milk solids instead of titanium dioxide for low fat or skim milk to make these dairy products more attractive to the consumer. - 5.
-We support the use of butter and real dairy products instead of trans fats such as margarine.
-We recommend that Cornell Cooperative Extension stop promoting margarine in recipes.

-- 6. We support the labeling of reconstituted milk for fluid and cheese products. - 7.
-We recommend that the word milk should not be allowed to be used in the labeling of soy milk, rice milk, almond milk or any other milk labeled product that does not originate from a lactating animal. - No product shall be labeled, marketed or sold as cheese unless it is derived or produced using at least fifty percent of dairy milk or milk components.
+- We urge the Department of Agriculture and Markets to strongly enforce labeling and notification provisions for imitation dairy products and appropriate state funding should be provided to implement this directive. - We support a prominent notice to consumers of imitation dairy product use in prepared foods. - We support separate displays of dairy products, imitation dairy products and nondairy items in supermarket display cases and in advertising flyers. - We strongly support the use of milk solids instead of titanium dioxide for low fat or skim milk to make these dairy products more attractive to the consumer. - We support the use of butter and real dairy products instead of trans fats such as margarine.
+We recommend that Cornell Cooperative Extension stop promoting margarine in recipes. - 6.
+We support the labeling of reconstituted milk for fluid and cheese products. - We recommend that the word milk should not be allowed to be used in the labeling of any product that does not originate from a lactating animal. - No product shall be labeled, marketed or sold as cheese unless it is derived or produced using at least fifty percent of dairy milk or milk components.